laskaux/laskaux.github.io/_posts/2019-11-14-knick-summary-operations.md

 ----
 <br />
 **01&nbsp; CESAREAN SECTION**&nbsp; [Christiansen, Thackery, Gallinger, and Chickering] <br/>
 In her third pregnacy, Mrs. Warren presents with a case of _placenta previa_.
-A caesarean delivery is attempted, but saves neither Warren nor the fetus, the twelfth failure of the same procedure in succession.
+A caesarean delivery is attempted, but saves neither Warren nor the fetus, which is the twelfth failure of the same procedure in succession.
 &nbsp;(101) <br /><br />

 **02&nbsp; INTESTINE RESECTION**&nbsp; [Thackery, Gallinger, Chickering, and Edwards] <br/>
 After an abdominal surgery for his pelvis fracture, Mr. Gentile is infected with _septicemia_ from his lacerated bowel and develops a case of _bronchitis_, which prohibits the usage of ether for general anesthesia.
-Thackery demonstrates _spinal anesthesia_ and removes the damaged section of the patient's bowel with an intestinal clamp he recently improved.
+Thackery demonstrates _spinal anesthesia_ and removes the damaged section of the patient's bowel with the help of an intestinal clamp he recently improved.
 &nbsp;(101) <br /><br />

 **03&nbsp; UNKNOWN**&nbsp; [Thackery, Gallinger, and Chickering] <br/>
-An accident occurs when Chickering is testing the new electric cauterizer during an operation.
+An accident occurs during an operation when Chickering is testing the new electric cauterizer.
 The patient is set afire.
 Nurse Monk is electrocuted.
 &nbsp;(102) <br /><br />